Haar-you/kyopro-lib/verify/test/aoj/DPL_5_I/main.test.cpp.md

 ## Depends on

-* :x: <a href="../../../../library/Mylib/Combinatorics/combinatorics.cpp.html">Precalculation for combinatotion</a>
+* :question: <a href="../../../../library/Mylib/Combinatorics/combinatorics.cpp.html">Precalculation for combinatotion</a>
-* :x: <a href="../../../../library/Mylib/Combinatorics/stirling_number.cpp.html">Stirling numbers of second kind</a>
+* :heavy_check_mark: <a href="../../../../library/Mylib/Combinatorics/stirling_number.cpp.html">Stirling numbers of second kind</a>
 * :question: <a href="../../../../library/Mylib/Number/Mint/mint.cpp.html">Modint</a>